 Next the natural bridge was a creation during the Tsuname which looks like two mountains came together to form a bridge.
 The bridge is formed of dead corals which looks astounding on a closer look.
 You will have to walk a little bit to reach the main spot.
 The beach is quite relaxing but the stones can be a little difficult to pass over.
 It is one of the main attractions of Neil Island.

 c.
 Bharatpur Beach

 Our day ended by visiting the Bharatpur Beach which is also famous for snorkelling and other water sports.
 I felt sick by this time as teh weather was very harsh so it is very important to keep yourself hydrated Keep drinking coconut water and also normal water as much as you can.
 On this beach we enjoyed the glass bottom boat ride.
 It will give you a clear view of the marine life, especially various kinds of corals, sea plants, fishes.
+I honestly could have spent all day just staring at the wildlife beneath the waves and I was almost tempted to buy my own boat.
+Of course, I would need something similar to this solar battery charger for boat so I could keep all my electronics charged up while spend all day out on the ocean.
 In the evening we boarded a Government cruise to reach Port Blair.

 Day 5 – Neil Islands (Second day)

 Early morning we My husband also did scuba diving here but I couldn’t as I was too afraid to go under water.